getauthattr, getauthnam, free_authattr, setauthattr, endauthattr, chkauthattr, chkauthattr_ucred - get authorization entry

 The chkauthattr_ucred() function is identical to the chkauthattr() function, except for its interpretation of authorizations specified in the authenticated profiles set.
 In determining whether the authenticated profiles are effective, it uses the ucred pointer instead of the process flags of the calling process.
 This function should be used for local services that run on behalf of clients.
 The ucred of the client can be obtained by getpeerucred(3C) or door_ucred(3C).

 Authorization names consist of a hierarchical set of dot (.)-separated words, called the predicate, and an optional object qualifier preceded by a slash character (/).
 Authorizations listed in user_attr and prof_attr may contain an asterisk (*) following the final dot in the predicate to indicate a wildcard.
-The reserved word grant , used for delegating authorizations, is not matched by *.
+The reserved word grant, used for delegating authorizations, is not matched by *.
+Object qualifiers may use the fnmatch syntax to match multiple objects based on the provided pattern.
+The pattern is evaluated with the FNM_PATHNAME and FNM_LEADING_DIR flags.
+For more information, see the fnmatch(7) man page.

 A user is considered to have been assigned an authorization if all of the following are true: